whsocool/cmis/README.md

 # cmis

+## Training and Inference Code
-# The training and inference code will be released after further organization.
+The training and inference code will be released after further organization.